mvysny/vok-orm/README.md

 }
 ```

-Now if we want to delete a category, we would need to null the category for all reviews, otherwise
+Now if we want to delete a category, we would need to null the `Review.category` column for all reviews that
+are linked to that very category, otherwise
 we will get a foreign constraint violation.
-It's quite easy, just override the `delete()` method in the
+It's quite easy: just override the `delete()` method in the
 Category class as follows:

 ```kotlin